 - For SharePoint libraries, the new sync client won’t support syncing their data, the current OneDrive for Business sync client (groove.exe) will still work and can be run side by side with the new client.
 This also means that all SharePoint restrictions still apply (5,000 item limit, 2GB per single file size).

-To stay up to date, the Microsoft OneDrive blog will have all the latest news. http://blog.onedrive.com/
+To stay up to date, the Microsoft OneDrive for business news will be on the Microsoft blog. http://blog.onedrive.com/

 Microsoft are also encouraging users to submit ideas, feature requests and vote on the next steps for OneDrive and other Office 365 services via the UserVoice site. http://onedrive.uservoice.com